nkavassalis/bluesky-photo-grid/README.md

 # Bluesky Photo Grid

 Create a static website photo gallery from a Bluesky account using S3 (and optionally CloudFront), GitHub Pages, or any CDN you can rsync from a local directory to.
-Cron it to run as often as you want (wont hit S3/CF unless your Bluesky changes) and customize the look and feel as desired!
+Cron it to run as often as you want (it wont actually update files unless your Bluesky changes) and customize the look and feel as desired!

 Uses [LightGallery](https://github.com/sachinchoolur/lightGallery) for the UI.